knime/knime-business-hub-public/README.md

 The KOTS UI tunnel can be re-established by running:

-`kubectl kots admin-console -n kots`
+`kubectl kots admin-console -n knime`

 ( `-n` defines the namespace where KOTS is running, update accordingly)

 Alternatively, you can directly establish the port-forward tunnel to kots via:

-`kubectl -n kots port-forward service/kotsadm 8800:3000`
+`kubectl -n knime port-forward service/kotsadm 8800:3000`

 ## DNS Entries and TLS Certificates